 Plastic microbeads that only consist of naturally occurring polymers such as cellulose are not covered by the ban.

 The ban has been in force since 1 July 2018; however, products that were for sale on the Swedish market before this date may continue to be sold up to 1 January 2019.
 This transition period gives the companies time to sell off their remaining stocks.

 Dispensation from the ban

 The Swedish Chemicals Agency may grant a dispensation from the ban in individual cases.
+The application fee is 15 000 SEK.
 We can grant a dispensation for cosmetic products that have been manufactured using naturally occurring polymers as a raw material that quickly degrade into monomers in an aquatic environment and pose no risk of harm to aquatic organisms.
 You must submit with your application for a dispensation written documentation and proof that the requirements stipulated in 4b§ of the Ordinance have been met.

 You will find further information on the background to the ban in the Swedish Chemicals Agency report 2/16:

 “Proposal for a national ban on microbeads in cosmetic products”.
 (Report in Swedish, summary in English)

 Most of the rules that apply to cosmetic products, such as those regarding labelling, are set out in the Regulation (EC) No 1223/2009 on cosmetic products.